 I would definitely recommend the Real Techniques Core Collection to anyone starting out.
 The whole set is reasonably priced, and the brushes will last you a lifetime.

 Cala Angled Contour Brushes 302

-Cala brushes have been a long time favorite of mine, and I have many of their brushes.
+Cala brushes have been a long-time favorite of mine, and I have many of their brushes.
 When I apply blush and highlighter, I like to use an angled brush.
 I feel that you get more control over where you apply the blush with an angled brush.
-I know a lot of people say that you should use a fan brush to apply highlighter, but again I feel with an angled brush, you can place exactly the right amount of highlighter on the tops of your cheeks.
+I know a lot of people say that you should use a fan brush to apply a highlighter, but again I feel with an angled brush, you can place exactly the right amount of highlighter on the tops of your cheeks.

 Cala Deluxe Powder Brush 301

 I love using a loose translucent powder to set my foundation, and the best way to apply that would be with a fluffy powder brush.
 This one from Cala has the softest bristles and feels like silk gliding over your face.
 This brush also works well with solid face powders.